Kassel, Germany City of Art and Fairytales

 After several hours of walking around the city of Kassel and falling in love with this Hessen town I knew I would have to drive the four hours back to Stuttgart.
 Kassel is definitely a keeper and will definitely be part of an upcoming weekend trip – Along the Fairytale Route in Germany – be on the lookout.
 This distance doesn’t make it ideal for a DAY TRIP from Stuttgart but if you add it to an overnight of the region or a half-way point to northern Germany it would be perfect.

-Several years ago we were stationed in this region in the small town of Büdingen, just outside of Hanau but we had a little baby then and busy work schedules.
+Several years ago we were stationed in this region in the small town of Büdingen.
+Located right outside of Hanau but we had a little baby then and busy work schedules.
 I didn’t travel near as much as I do now.
 However, after driving through the sloping hills and all the farmland to get to Kassel this past week I was reminded of how beautiful this part of Germany is to tour.
 I look forward to planning another adventure to this area sometime in 2018.
-If you are interested too let me know in the comments below ~ til then remember ~
+I would love to know your thoughts, go ahead and leave suggestions in the comments below.
+Till then remember…